guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

   # --- IR mapping options
   irmap_package:    !include ir-common-kuo/IRMAP.yaml # <===== Replace IRMAP.yaml with your IRMAP.yaml
 ```
-You will find available hardware and irmap files in ir-common-kuo/ subdirectory
+Available hardware boards and irmap files are in ir-common-kuo/ subdirectory

 ## IR Maps
-In terms of IR mapping, this translator project includes several IR translations as irmap files.
+This translator project includes several IR translations as irmap files.

-The main IR maps, which have been vetted, were chosen because they are less likely to be in a home theater that is using an Xgimi Titan Noir projector.
+The main IR maps, which have been vetted, were selected to avoid conflicts in a home theater.
-You should usually choose one that does not conflict with existing devices in your system.
+One should usually choose one that does not conflict with existing devices in your system.

-An alternate strategy for chossing an IRmap is to intentionally choose a mapping for a projector that is already in your universal remote but is being replaced.
+An alternative strategy when chossing an IRmap is to intentionally select a mapping for a projector that already is in your universal remote but being replaced.
-This lets the Titan Noir simply take over the old projector's already configured role in your universal remote.
+This lets the Titan Noir take over the old projector's role already configured in your universal remote.
 However, the old projector cannot be
-used simultaneously under this strategy.
+simultaneously used under this strategy.

-The following IR maps have working IR code sets ...
+These IR maps have known working IR code sets ...

 * irmap-tivo-roamio.yaml          (TiVo Roamio)
 * irmap-LG-cinebeam-hu810p.yaml   (LG Cinebeam HU810P projector)